 The HR&S business model is carefully described, for two reasons.
 One reason is for potential supports and customers to understand the business setup, for example how HR&S is both for-profit and not-for-profit.
 The second reason is to guide HR&S local RISE Support Centre about the HR&S business modelling.

-HR&S eradicates extreme poverty by serving under-served communities through social business deals.
+i) fights extreme poverty by serving under-served communities through social enterprising, and

 - Eradicating extreme poverty in SSA.